Teaonly/_ref_ProbICE/README.md

  <Pre>
     #ProbIce session_server local_name remote_name
  </Pre>

-The ICE progress will auto started, the total ICE internal state will report to STDOUT, you can save the STDOUT to a txt file.
+ The ICE progress will auto started, the total ICE internal state will report to a txt file.